gregorwolf/SAP-NPM-API-collection/apis/hana-langchain/README.md

 ### Prerequisites

 - **NodeJS Enviroment**: Since this package uses components from Langchain, please ensure you have a compliant NodeJS environment installed [from here](https://js.langchain.com/docs/how_to/installation/)
-- **Peer Dependencies Installed**: This package requries these versions langchain and @langchain/core to be installed.
+- **Peer Dependencies Installed**: This package requries these versions langchain, @langchain/classic and @langchain/core to be installed.

 ```bash
 npm install @langchain/core@latest @langchain/classic@latest langchain@latest